Paley-Wiener theorems for a p-adic spherical variety: Bundles over tori

 \subsection{Various spaces of sections}

-Let $T$ now denote the compact real subtorus of a complex torus $T_\CC$, or a torsor thereof.
-Let $L$ be a (finite dimensional) complex algebraic vector bundle over $T_\CC$.
-We introduce the following notation, for sections of $L$:
+Let $T$ now denote the maximal compact subtorus (considered as a real form) of a complex torus $T_\CC$; or, more generally, let $T$ be a \emph{torsor} (principal homogeneous space) for a compact real torus, and $T_\CC$ its complexification.
+Let $L$ be a finite dimensional, complex algebraic vector bundle over $T_\CC$.
+We introduce the following notation for sections of $L$:

-\begin{itemize} \item We denote by $\CC[T,L]$ the regular sections of $L$ over $T$ -- that is, over $T_\CC$. \item We denote by $\CC(T,L)$ the \emph{rational} sections. \item We denote by $\Gamma(T,L)$ the \emph{rational} sections which are \emph{regular on the real subset} $T$; by ``regular'' we mean that their polar divisors do not intersect $T$; however, with an extra restriction on the poles which we will introduce, this will turn out to be equivalent to the weaker condition that they extend to $C^\infty$, or even $L^2$, sections (see Lemma \ref{lemmalinearpoles}). \item Thinking of (the set of real points) $T$ as a smooth manifold and of $L$ as a smooth vector bundle over $T$, we denote by $C^\infty(T,L)$ the \emph{smooth} sections over $T$; it carries a canonical structure of a Fr\'echet space.
+\begin{itemize} \item We denote by $\CC[T,L]$ the regular sections of $L$ over $T$ --- that is, over $T_\CC$. \item We denote by $\CC(T,L)$ the \emph{rational} sections. \item We denote by $\Gamma(T,L)$ the \emph{rational} sections which are \emph{regular on the real subset} $T$; by ``regular'' we mean that their polar divisors do not intersect $T$; however, with an extra restriction on the poles which we will introduce, this will turn out to be equivalent to the weaker condition that they extend to $C^\infty$, or even $L^2$, sections (see Lemma \ref{lemmalinearpoles}). \item Thinking of (the set of real points of) $T$ as a smooth manifold and of $L$ as a smooth vector bundle over $T$, we denote by $C^\infty(T,L)$ the \emph{smooth} sections over $T$; it carries a canonical structure of a Fr\'echet space.

-If $T$ is trivializable, we have a canonical isomorphism:
+If $L$ is trivializable, we have a canonical isomorphism:

+\item We now come to hermitian forms.
+The bundle of sesquilinear forms on $L$ is the (smooth) complex vector bundle $L^*\otimes \bar L^*$ over $T_\CC$.
+However, for the purposes of this paper, where $T$ will parametrize unitary representations, it is more meaningful to start with sesquilinear forms over $T$, view them as bilinear pairings between a representation $\pi$ and its dual $\tilde\pi$, by identifying $\tilde\pi$ with $\bar\pi$, and extend them as such to $T_\CC$.

+Therefore, we will not adopt the common notation where $\bar L$ denotes the complex conjugate of $L$, but $\bar L$ will denote the complex algebraic bundle which is obtained by $L$ via base change by complex conjugation with respect to the compact real form $T$:

+In other words, the vector space of sections of $\bar L$ over an open $U\subset T_\CC$ will coincide with the conjugate vector space of sections of $L$ over the complex conjugate $\bar U$, and the coordinate ring of $\bar U$ will act on them via complex conjugation:

+Of course, over the real form $T$ this canonically induces the same smooth complex bundle as the complex conjugate of $L$.
+But, one of the benefits of our definition of $\bar L$ is that now $L^*\otimes \bar L^*$ is a complex algebraic vector bundle over $T_\CC$.